Equality marches in Poland: Overview

 In 2007 (Bączkowski v Poland), the 2005 ban on holding equality marches in Warsaw was overturned by the European Court of Human Rights.
 The court judged that bans undermined the prohibition on discrimination and freedom of assembly guaranteed by the European Convention on Human Rights.

-Only a few marches were held until the late 2010s when the ruling Law and Justice party campaigned against LGBT rights.
+Only a few marches were held until the late 2010s when the ruling Law and Justice party campaigned against LGBTQ rights.
 Since then, the rallies have spread to more conservative municipalities in Poland.
 In 2019, at least 25 marches were held, up from seven in 2017 and fifteen in 2018.

 Many right-wing politicians oppose the equality marches as a "threat to public morality" and an effort to "promote homosexuality".
 They often reference obscene scenes that have occurred at Berlin's Love Parades.
 Former president Lech Kaczyński stated, "Gay people may protest as citizens but not as homosexuals".
 Adviser to the Polish prime minister Jarosław Kaczyński stated that equality marches are "a real threat to ... the Polish state".
 Neo-Nazi activists have held signs stating "Europa=Sodoma".
 Left-wing supporters of the marchers argue that they are a part of Europeanization and that freedom of assembly is a human right.
-Media reports on the marches often feature "ordinary people" who are disgusted by public displays and claim to have no issue with LGBT people as long as they remain hidden.
+Media reports on the marches often feature "ordinary people" who are disgusted by public displays and claim to have no issue with LGBTQ people as long as they remain hidden.
 One form of opposition is to organize "March for Life and Family"; 130 of these were held in 2019.